ijl20/cambridge_coffee_pot/README.md

 This web client uses the Intelligent City Platform [rtclient](https://github.com/ijl20/rtclient) as a starting framework.

-Here's an image of the client during development:
+Here's an image of the client during development 2019-12-13:

 ![xcoffee dev image](images/xcoffee_dev.png)